paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-409-national-instant-criminal-background-check-system.md

 <a id="section-40915"></a>
 ## § 40915.
 Requirements to obtain waiver
-**(a) In general** Beginning 3 years after January 8, 2008, a State shall be eligible to receive a waiver of the 10 percent matching requirement for National Criminal History Improvement Grants under the Crime Identification Technology Act of 1988 ([42 U.S.C.
-14601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14601&num=0&edition=prelim)) 11 See References in Text note below. if the State provides at least 90 percent of the information described in subsection (c).
+**(a) In general** Beginning 3 years after January 8, 2008, a State shall be eligible to receive a waiver of the 10 percent matching requirement for National Criminal History Improvement Grants under [section 40301 of this title](./chapter-403-criminal-justice-identification-information-and-communication.md#section-40301) if the State is in compliance with an implementation plan established under subsection (b) or provides at least 90 percent of the information described in subsection (c).
 The length of such a waiver shall not exceed 2 years.

 **(b) State estimates**